360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Related Work

 \subsection{Benchmarks for Video Object Segmentation}

 There are several benchmarks for video object segmentation proposed in the last decade as described in Table~\ref{tab:benchmark}.
 FBMS-59\cite{fbms} acknowledges the importance of motion information and concentrates on motion segmentation, providing a total of 13,860 frames across 59 sequences.
-DAVIS\cite{davis2017} is the first dataset designed for video object segmentation (VOS), annotating 376 classes of objects on each frame of 120 short videos.
-Leveraging the diverse scenarios and photography conditions on YouTube videos, YouTube-VOS\cite{ytvos2018} introduces a large-scale VOS dataset with more than 540K frames and contains 3471 and 508 sequences as the training set and the test set separately.
-Each video clip has a duration of 3 to 6 seconds and is annotated every 5 frames.
-One of the most recent datasets is LVOS\cite{lvos} which is the first long-term VOS benchmark dataset with an average length of 560 densely labeled frames.
+DAVIS\cite{davis2017} is the first dataset designed for video object segmentation (VOS), annotating 376 classes of objects on each frame of 120 short videos. {Leveraging the diverse scenarios and photography conditions on YouTube videos, YouTube-VOS\cite{ytvos2018} introduces a large-scale VOS dataset with more than 540K frames and 3471 training sequences.} One of the most recent datasets is LVOS\cite{lvos} which is the first long-term VOS benchmark dataset with an average length of 560 densely labeled frames.
 In contrast, our 360VOS provides pixel-wise masks of omnidirectional images for both training and testing.